 We hope these food ideas bring a little Mardi Gras magic to your table.
 Enjoy!

-Below, you’ll find a complete list of our favorite Mardi Gras food ideas!
+Below, you’ll find a complete list of our favorite traditional Mardi Gras food ideas!

 louisiana red beans and rice in a bowl